thenerdery/dot-net-standards/git.md

 infrastructure requirements, this recommendation can be ignored on a project by project basis.
 Be sure to mention it in the README so someone doesn't delete the folder.

+Feel free to build your own .gitignore using gitignore.io.
+Its a good idea to include the VisualStudio, Mac, Windows, and Node presets as a baseline.

 ### Secrets (passwords, API tokens, etc)